Instance-JS/Instance/docs/table-of-elements.md

 for element acronyms vs element abbreviations, in its constructor naming conventions (see Case Modes documentation), even though HTML no longer does.

-Had `<acronym>` remained distinct from `<abbr>`, my 'case-convention.md' documentation file would likely have been unnecessary~ the spec itself would encode the distinction, and framework authors (as well as adopters) could reference it directly, instead of trudging through 'the docs' or brute-forcing it on their own.
+Had `<acronym>` remained distinct from `<abbr>`, my 'case-convention.md' documentation file would likely have been unnecessary~ the spec itself would encode the distinction, and each framework author (as well as adopter) could reference it directly.
+Instead of trudging through 'the docs' or brute-forcing it on their own.

 Good architecture is inclusive of its own documentation, but not everyone will—or should have to—write an extensive treatise to preemptively solve a problem that most would never consider; one the spec itself created.